nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 package.

 Notable classes include `StringUtil` and `ToStringBuilder` which help to perform operations like checking whether a string includes non-zero unsigned integer, or whether there is a partial match for a word.
-These can be found in `seedu.address.commons.util`.
+These can be found in
+<a href="https://github.com/AY2425S1-CS2103T-F15-4/tp/tree/master/src/main/java/seedu/address/commons/util" style="text-decoration: underline;"><strong><code>seedu.address.commons.util</strong></code></a>.

 --------------------------------------------------------------------------------------------------------------------